OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

    Represents lack of a value, whenever a value of type `void` is present, then it is assumed there is no AVM value there.
    This manifests as a bug in various contexts.
 1. `struct`:
-   Represented by a wrapping tuple containing values of the types of each of its fields, in order from top to bottom.
+   Represented by a wrapping tuple of length equal to the number of fields in the `struct`.
+   Each leaf contains values for the types of each of its fields, in order from top to bottom.
    Field names have no impact on the allowable AVM values for the type.
 1. `tuple`:
-   Identical to structs, represented by a wrapping tuple containing values of the types of each of its fields, in order left to right.
+   Identical to structs, represented by a wrapping tuple of the same length as the `tuple`, that contains values for the types of each of its fields, in order left to right.
 1. `unsized array` of *type*:
    The depth of an unsized array is the smallest integer `x` such that 8^`x` >= *length*, with a minimum depth of `1`, where *length* is the current length of the array.
-   An array of depth `N` has a value of `Tuple(Int, Int,` a `Tuple` of length 8 of sized arrays of depth *N-1* `)`, where depth `0` represents an AVM value valid for *type*.
+   An array of depth `N` has a value of:
+   `Tuple(Int, Int,` a `Tuple` of length 8 of sized arrays of depth *N-1* `)`
+   Where depth `0` represents an AVM value valid for *type*.
    The first `Int` in the outer tuple is the *length* of the array, and the second integer is `8^(N-1)`.
 1. `sized array` of *type* and length *length*:
    A series of nested 8 tuples, each leaf of which contains a AVM value valid for *type*.
    The nested tuples are at uniform depth, and are the minimum depth such that there are enough slots for *length* values.
-   The minimum depth is a single 8 tuple.
-Sized arrays of length 0 allocate a single tuple with 8 slots.
+   However, there must always be at least a single 8 tuple, so length 0 and length 1 arrays are represented as an 8 tuple.

-   The leaves of a depth *N* tuple are ordered, starting with 0, by concatenating the ordering of each *N-1* depth tuple from left to right, in the case of a depth `1` tuple, the tuple fields are ordered left to right.
+   The leaves of a depth *N* tuple are ordered, starting with 0, by concatenating the ordering of each *N-1* depth tuple from left to right.
+   In the case of a depth `1` tuple, the tuple fields are ordered left to right.

    The AVM value located at index *n* corresponds to the item in the array at index *n*, with any *n* >= *size* not intended for access.
    These values are initialized as the default value for *type*, and can generally be assumed to contain those values.